CSS-Tricks/MovingBoxes/README.markdown

 ### Usage & Options ([Demo](http://chriscoyier.github.com/MovingBoxes))

 	$('.slider').movingBoxes({
+		// Appearance
 		startPanel   : 1,         // start with this panel
 		width        : 800,       // overall width of movingBoxes
-		panelWidth   : .5,        // current panel width adjusted to 50% of movingBoxes width
+		panelWidth   : 0.5,       // current panel width adjusted to 50% of overall width
-		reducedSize  : .8,        // non-current panel size: 80% of current panel size
+		reducedSize  : 0.8,       // non-current panel size: 80% of panel size
 		imageRatio   : 4/3,       // Image ratio set to 4:3
+		fixedHeight  : false,     // if true, slider height set to max panel height; if false, slider height will auto adjust.

+		// Behaviour
 		speed        : 500,       // animation time in milliseconds
-		fixedHeight  : true,      // if true, slider height set to max panel height; if false, slider height will auto adjust. hashTags     : true,      // if true, hash tags are enabled wrap         : false      // if true, the panel will "wrap" (it really rewinds/fast forwards) at the ends buildNav     : false,     // if true, navigation links will be added navFormatter : null,      // function which returns the navigation text easing       : 'swing',   // anything other than "linear" or "swing" requires the easing plugin tooltipClass : 'tooltip', // added to the navigation, but the title attribute is blank unless the link text-indent is negative panelTitle   : 'h2',      // panel title selector; this can also be a jQuery selector, e.g. 'h2.title' panelText    : 'p'        // panel content contained within this tag; this can also be a jQuery selector, e.g. 'p.wrap'
+		hashTags     : true,      // if true, hash tags are enabled wrap         : false,     // if true, the panel will "wrap" (it really rewinds/fast forwards) at the ends buildNav     : false,     // if true, navigation links will be added navFormatter : null,      // function which returns the navigation text for each panel easing       : 'swing',   // anything other than "linear" or "swing" requires the easing plugin

-		returnToNormalCallback: null, // callback called while before to normal - the callback get one parameter
-		growBiggerCallback: null  // callback called after growing - the callback get one parameter });
+		// Selectors & classes
+		currentPanel : 'current', // current panel class tooltipClass : 'tooltip', // added to the navigation, but the title attribute is blank unless the link text-indent is negative panelTitle   : 'h2',      // panel title selector; this can also be a jQuery selector, e.g. 'h2.title' panelText    : 'p',       // panel content contained within this tag; this can also be a jQuery selector, e.g. 'p.wrap'

+		// Callbacks
+		initialized     : null,   // callback when MovingBoxes has completed initialization initChange      : null,   // callback upon change panel initialization beforeAnimation : null,   // callback before any animation occurs completed       : null    // callback after animation completes });

 ### Methods